Author

 The central notion is proactively developing resilient applications, anticipating potential failure points, and mitigating the consequences of failures when they arise.

 By embracing this approach, organizations ensure that their systems are robust in the face of disruptions and capable of maintaining functionality and performance even in challenging situations.
-Designing for failure is a strategic mindset that enhances systems' overall reliability and resilience in dynamic and unpredictable environments.

 Below are some critical aspects associated with designing for failure for you to understand the concept better.